baranbeata/G1_D/README.md

 ```
 mvn -B package --file pom.xml
 ```
-Backend side of application runs on 8080 port (http://localhost:8080).
+Backend side of the application runs on 8080 port (http://localhost:8080).
 #### Frontend:
 To run application frontend in the development mode, you can use:
 ```